jociemoore/170_book_viewer/README.md

-# 170 Web Development: Small Ebook Reading Application
+# Book Viewer Application

-Skills practiced in the lesson include:
-* Developing with the Sinatra Framework
+This is a small ebook reading application.
+I used this project to practice developing with the Sinatra framework, creating routes, and rendering templates.